How To Bet Soccer: A Beginner's Guide To The World Cup

 If ties aren’t for you, there are multiple options when it comes to betting soccer games as a two-way market.
 The two most common two-way markets are spread bets or “Draw-No Bet.”
 In both cases, sides pay and ties push.

 Spread bets work exactly like they do in football and basketball, and while you can take alternate numbers, typically in the World Cup you can expect to see spreads ranging from a half goal up to around three goals (which itself would need to be an extreme mismatch).
-Going back to our Qatar vs. Ecuador game, you could bet:
+Going back to our Mexico vs. South Africa game, you could bet:

 The other most common type of two-way soccer bet is “Draw-No Bet.”
-Working through the methods to convert a three-way line to a two-way one, here’s how that shakes out in Qatar/Ecuador:
+Working through the methods to convert a three-way line to a two-way one, here’s how that shakes out in Mexico/South Africa:

 Dividing by our combined probabilities on each side we get: